1. Is cruising good value?

 19. Can single travellers have fun on a cruise?

 Cruising is ideal for people travelling alone because it’s so easy to meet other people.
 In fact, most ships have parties for singles early in the cruise, so you can get to know other guests right away.
 Some ships even offer gentlemen hosts to be dance partners, dinner companions or a fourth at cards.
-To know which ships offer hosts please contact our Cruise Guru reservations team.
+To know which ships offer hosts please contact us.

 20. Can I use my hair dryer or shaver on a cruise ship?

-Most ships have 110-volt outlets in the staterooms but do check with our Cruise Guru staff to be sure.
+Most ships have 110-volt outlets in the staterooms but do contact us to be sure.
 Most ships feature hair-dryers in your stateroom.

 21. What are the dining times on a cruise ship?

 Choices, choices and more choices.
 During the day, there are many different dining options — in the formal dining room, on deck, in a pizzeria and at an espresso bar, to name just a few.
 At night, most ships offer several venues.
 Some ships’ dining rooms can accommodate all guests at one time, called a “seating.”
 Many ships offer you a choice of several seating times, and others offer multiple restaurants for “anytime” dining.
 More traditional ships have two seatings in their formal dining rooms, which differ only by time: typically 6:00 p.m. and 8:30 p.m.
 Make your selection when you book online.